Rating — 4.8·15 min·July 9, 2024

 Value proposition canvas

-Value map
+User profile Value map

-Gains — Benefits users may expect
+Gains — Benefits users can expect

-Pains — Negative experiences users may suffer from
+Pains — Negative experiences users suffer from

 Gain creators — Features that create value for users